sana-mine/S_cts/README.md

 python utils.py --dataset FB15K237 --gen-train-data --num 6 --out 6_rev_rule --max-len 3 --rule
 ```
 Note that we are currently using BFS to search for query-path pairs in training set, which might take up to an hour on our experiment datasets.
 We are planning to optimize our code for speed-up.
-ThenThen the positive sample pairs of each sample are obtained based on the rules and paths.
+Then the positive sample pairs of each sample are obtained based on the rules and paths.

 ```
 python utils.py --dataset FB15K237 --contrast --rule